 * A letter of nomination giving rationale (up to 500 words) that specifically describes the contributions and achievements of the candidate;

 * Name of the nominee, employer (if applicable) and reason for the nomination.
 The Nominator must include their name, title, employer (if applicable) and contact email/phone number and address.

 * A nominee cannot be a current CNETS board member or a board member of an organization contracted by CNETS.
 If a member of the Award judging committee happens to be nominated, that individual shall be removed from the committee and replaced with another voting member.

 AUTHORITY FOR GRANTING THE AWARD

-The final decision will be made by the Board of Directors of CNETS with an announcement made to the community.
+The final decision will be made by CNETS Board of Directors with an announcement made to the community.

 CNETS Board of Directors will from time to time review the Terms of Reference and advise on any changes to the granting criteria and the nominations process.